 "This is Rivet’s game.
 That’s not to say Ratchet has been sidelined- half this game still belongs to him, and he’s got a great arc in Rift Apart.
 But Rivet is absolutely the highlight here, the star of the show."

 That said, playing as both Ratchet and Rivet is still an absolute blast, which should be unsurprising to anyone who’s played a Ratchet and Clank game before.
 The selection of weapons is the heart and soul of any Ratchet game, and Rift Apart knocks the ball out of park in this area as well.
-There’s nearly twenty weapons to unlock and use throughout the game, and this might just be the most varied and interesting arsenal of weapons ever in a Ratchet and Clank entry.
+There’s dozens of weapons to unlock and use throughout the game, and this might just be the most varied and interesting arsenal of weapons ever in a Ratchet and Clank entry.

 There’s no shortage of bizarre, hilarious weapons.
 The Topiary Sprinkler turns enemies into plants, Mr. Fungi shoots out mushroom sentries that attack foes and can even draw aggro, the Ricochet fires bullets that bounce around with repeated presses of the trigger.
 Even weapons that are relatively normal on paper feel great to use, including the frag grenade equivalent Shatterbomb, the stock handgun called the Burst Pistol, or the shotgun known as the Enforcer.
 Meanwhile, old favourites such as the bouncy sawblade firing Buzz Blades, the rocket launcher Warmonger, and the kamikaze android dispensing Glove of Doom also return.